-FURTHER RESOLVED, the Health Commission encourages St. Mary's Medical Center to continue to explore community benefit investment in other community-based post acute care alternatives.
+FURTHER RESOLVED, that the Health Commission encourages St. Mary's to continue to explore community benefit investment in other community-based post-acute care alternatives.work with SFDPH and other stakeholders to address the citywide need for SNF beds in San Francisco.
 I hereby certify that the San Francisco Health Commission at its meeting of May 19, 2015 adopted the foregoing resolution.